josh-feng/pool/README.md

 # Poorman's object-oriented lua (Pool)

 Lua itself provides rich features to implement some flavors of object-oriented programming in script level.
 The module, 'pool.lua', in 'src' folder is all we need.

-The design is to use the module return value as the *keyword* '**class**' for defining classes.
+The design is to use the module returned value as the *keyword* '**class**' for defining classes.
 On invoking this *keyword* with a table as the class template, an object creator function is returned.
 Objects are generated when calling object creators.

 A series of coding examples with increasing complexity show the supporting features.